apsommer/Pokemon/README.md

 # Pokemon

-This app displays a list of Pokemons and their respective characteristics taken from JSON data.
-Used in a Udacity course in the Android Basics Nanodegree by Google.
+This in an Android app that displays a list of Pokemons and their respective characteristics taken from JSON data, created as part of the [Android Basics Nanodegree by Google](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).

-# Pre-requisites
+### Pre-requisites

 Android SDK v24
 Android Build Tools v23.0.3